-- 1. Remove drain hose from Water Service compartment. - 2.
+- 1. Remove drain hose from water service center. - 2.
 Remove dust cap from drain and connect sewer hose.
-Be sure it is firmly attached. - NOTE: The dump valve drain outlet swivels downward when necessary to avoid bends in the drain hose which could trap solids while dumping or to provide more direct drainage while using on-site sewer hook-ups. - 3.
-Place the outlet end of sewer hose into disposal opening.

-4. Open the black water valve (black handle) with a quick pull and make sure there are no sags in the hose.
+Be sure it is firmly attached. - 3.
+Place the outlet end of sewer hose into disposal opening. - 4.
+Open the black water valve (black handle) with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
 Close black water valve as soon as tank is empty.